 Improving Local Health Services

-Efficient, well-organized and well-supported health services can be life-saving and life-changing.
-More than 3 million children under 5 years of age and more than 300,000 pregnant women who die each year globally from preventable deaths could be saved by access to well-equipped, well-trained and motivated health care professionals.
+Efficient, well-organized and well-supported health services can be lifesaving and life-changing.
+More than 3 million children under 5 and more than 300,000 pregnant women who die each year globally from preventable deaths could be saved by access to well-equipped, well-trained and motivated healthcare professionals.

-International Medical Corps supports local health authorities provide primary and secondary health care services including referral services from rural community-level clinics to large regional and national level hospitals.
-We work hand in hand with both national governments and local community leaders to ensure basic healthcare is available and affordable for all – whether they are residents of remote villages or large urban centers; whether they are internally displaced people, asylum seekers, migrants or refugees.
+International Medical Corps helps local health authorities provide primary and secondary healthcare services, including referral services from rural community-level clinics to large regional and national-level hospitals.
+We work hand in hand with both national governments and local community leaders to ensure that basic healthcare is available and affordable for all—whether they are residents of remote villages or large urban centers, or whether they are internally displaced people, asylum seekers, migrants or refugees.

 Training and education are central to our support of health services.
 We train and mentor health service providers, managers and community representatives to strengthen their capacity to deliver, manage and monitor their local health services.

 We also help rehabilitate health facilities and supply them with essential drugs and medical supplies.
 Where necessary, we recruit trained medical professionals to fill gaps in the health service system.
 International Medical Corps works with local health authorities to advocate the benefits of improving health services.